dgeb/json-api/format/index.md

 When a server encounters multiple problems from a single request, the most generally applicable HTTP error code should be specified in the response.
 For instance, `400 Bad Request` might be appropriate for multiple 4xx errors or `500 Internal Server Error` might be appropriate for multiple 5xx errors.

 A server **MAY** return error objects that correspond to each operation.
-The server **MUST** specify a `Content-Type` header of `application/json`.
-The body of the response **MUST** contain an array of JSON objects, each of which **MUST** conform to the JSON API media type (`application/vnd.api+json`).
+The server **MUST** specify a `Content-Type` header of `application/json` and the body of the response **MUST** contain an array of JSON objects, each of which **MUST** conform to the JSON API media type (`application/vnd.api+json`).
 Response objects in this array **MUST** be in sequential order and correspond to the operations in the request document.
 Each response object **SHOULD** contain only error objects, since no operations can be completed successfully when any errors occur.
 Error codes for each specific operation **SHOULD** be returned in the `"status"` member of each error object.

 ## HTTP Caching <a href="#http-caching" id="http-caching" class="headerlink">¶</a>